CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Resource Play

 Play the _Awaiting the Calls_ on the 2 Orc Captains to free enough general influence to bring in more characters.
-This means you should play _That Ain't No Secret_ on the Ill-favoured FEllow since the Orc Captain at Mount Doom ideally should not move to store this event.
-The lesser mind characters will "shuttle" between sites, storing resources, delivering _Records Unread_ to Nurniag Camp, etc. Note that the lower mind characters from teh deck can come into play under direct influence at the Dark-holds.
+This means you should play _That Ain't No Secret_ on the Ill-favoured Fellow since the Orc Captain at Mount Doom ideally should not move to store this event.
+The lesser mind characters will "shuttle" between sites, storing resources, delivering _Records Unread_ to Nurniag Camp, etc. Note that the lower mind characters from the deck can come into play under direct influence at the Dark-holds.

 #### The Witch-king

-The Witch-king moes with _Fell Rider_ to Minas Tirith to play the Palantir, and to Barad-dur to play _Helm of Fear_.
+The Witch-king moves with _Fell Rider_ to Minas Tirith to play the Palantir, and to Barad-dur to play _Helm of Fear_.
 Playing these items requires him to tap twice.
 Otherwise, the Witch-king, as the deck's only sage, should be untapped to play _Voices of Malice_ to discard _Foolish Words_ or other debilitating hazard permanent-events. _Foolish Words_ can be revealed as an on-guard card in response to an attempt to play a faction.
 During the site phase, with _Voice of Malice_ in hand, the Witch-king should wait for all faction attempts before himself playing an item.
 He can always wait another turn to play his item.

 #### Hazard Play

 This deck has an unusual hazard strategy that often causes great frustration for an opponent—the "Roadblock Strategy."
 Its goal is to prevent an opponent from reaching his new site or to tap his new site prematurely to prevent the play of resources.
-An opponent who recognizes this strategy should forget all other sidebarding needs and bring in his anti-roadblock resources.
+An opponent who recognizes this strategy should forget all other sideboarding needs and bring in his anti-roadblock resources.
 These include _Gates of Morning_, _Skies of Fire_, _Promptings of Wisdom_, and _Piercing All Shadows_.
 As for your play, the key is your _An Unexpected Outposts_.
 You must choose your cards to recycle from _Long Winters_, _Snowstorm_, _Doors of Night_, another _An Unexpected Outpost_, and _Twilight_.

 #### Sideboard